Updated 2025-07-10

 When you create a subnet, you specify which set of DHCP options to associate with the subnet.
 If you don't, the default set of DHCP options for the VCN is used.
 You can change which set of DHCP options the subnet uses at any time.

-When creating a new set of DHCP options, you may optionally assign it a friendly name.
+When creating a new set of DHCP options, you can optionally assign it a friendly name.
 It doesn't have to be unique, and you can change it later.
 Oracle automatically assigns the set of options a unique identifier called an Oracle Cloud ID (OCID).
 For more information, see Resource Identifiers.

 You can change the values of an individual DHCP option in a set, but notice that when you use the REST API to update a single option in a set, the new set of options replaces the entire existing set.